ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Change `gcd` converting constructor Constraint to a Mandate

+    * Add Example in the wording section that uses `is_sufficiently_aligned` to check the pointer overalignment precondition

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.